-New favorite route in Bend?
-Tiddlywinks to Tyler’s Traverse to Lone Wolf.
-For some reason I hadn’t ridden Tyler’s Traverse yet; and as a fan of jump filled flow lines, Lone Wolf is also a must-d0.
+One of our favorite mountain bike routes in Bend is the Tiddlywinks to Tyler’s Traverse to Lone Wolf trails.
+As a fan of jump-filled flow lines, Lone Wolf is also a must-do.

-Here’s a nice edit we found to get the stoke up to check it out.
+Here’s a nice edit we found to check it out.

 It appears to be a new addition to the network.
 According to Bendtrails.org, the segment was completed in 2018, previously the top portion was considered a black diamond alternative segment of Tyler’s Traverse before the extension and connector were added to bring you back to Tylers.
 Although there were definitely a few sections I wasn’t quite feeling, off the bat, most of the trail works well enough experienced jumpers can flow it first time through.